joyarzun/go-clean-architecture/README.md

 - `registry`: Part of _frameworks and drivers_.
 Contains the details to generate the web controller
 - `infra`: Contains the details of DB and Router implementation

-## TODO

-- `interfaceadapter` controller have dependency on `echo.Context` that is part of the web framework

 ## Based on

 - [Clean Architecture by Uncle Bob (Robert C. Martin)](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)